ingadhoc/hr/hr_holidays_ux/README.rst

 Holidays UX
 ============

+This module:
-This module splits time off records by month
+# Splits time off records by month
+# Improves visibility of massive leave allocations feature for hr managers adding a button on the new allocation form

 Installation